sabbirhossainujjal/Bengali-Person-Name-Extractor/README.md

 ### Modeling

 #### Models
+For modeling we choose DL based approach over feature based approach becasue of recent advancement of transformer based model performs much better than feature based models. <br>
-For models we have 2 choices, either to use multilingual language models or models that pretrained on bangla dataset.
+For DL based model we have 2 choices, either to use multilingual language models or models that pretrained on bangla dataset.
 For our token classification task we choose to use bert-base model because it has a bengali pretrained version.

 For modeling we used bert-based huggingface models.
 We used 4 models in our experiments.
 1. <a href= "https://huggingface.co/nafi-zaman/celloscope-28000-ner-banglabert-finetuned">ner-banglabert-finetuned